jnlt3/blackmarlin/README.md

 Blackmarlin also includes an optional Neural Network as a replacement for hand crafted evaluation.
 In order to enable this feature, add "nnue" to the feature flags: `cargo build --release --features 'nnue'`

-Using the neural network results in stronger play overall.
+Using the neural network results in much stronger play.

+The repository used for NN training is [NNUE Marlin](https://github.com/dsekercioglu/nnue_marlin)